WormBase/db-migration/docs/source/user/setup.rst

 Environment limitations
 =======================
-The :term:`client commands` used to interact with :term:`AWS` expects that all `azanium cloud` commands to be invoked from the same working directory, from the same computer the initial commands are run from.
+The :term:`client commands` used to interact with :term:`AWS` expects that all `azanium admin` commands to be invoked from the same working directory, from the same computer the initial commands are run from.

 If for some reason, its desired to run this command from a different machine,